maduhu/hdp22-hive-streaming/README.md

 - Run the topology on the cluster and notice twitter_topology appears on Storm webui
 ```
-cd /root/hdp22-hive-streaming
+cd ~/hdp22-hive-streaming
 storm jar ./target/storm-integration-test-1.0-SNAPSHOT.jar test.HiveTopology thrift://sandbox.hortonworks.com:9083 default user_tweets twitter_topology
 ```

-Note: to run in local mode (ie without submitting it to cluster), run the above without the twitter_topology argument
+Note: to run in local mode *(i.e. without submitting it to cluster)*, run the above without the twitter_topology argument

 - In Storm UI, drill down into the topology to see the details and refresh periodically.
 The numbers under emitted, transferred and acked should start increasing.
 ![Image](../master/screenshots/screenshot-storm-topology.png?raw=true)